maplelm/dwarfwars/README.md

 ## TCP Server

+## Game Scope

+### Backend

+The backend is written in go and will relay on sqlite files to store information.
+I want this project to be easy to spin up on anyones system.
+This is supposed to be a self host game.
+I am not sure if there are any better technologies out there that would allow for better saving of data then sqlite.

 Need to figure out how to close a socket connection when the client sends a FIN packet to the server. the problem is looking like some clients will send a RESET connection request if they have data in thier buffer or not.

+#### Save Data Options

+- Protocol Buffers (ProtoBuf)
+- FlatBuffers
+- MessagePack
+- Cap'n Proto
+- Avro
+- CBOR

+### Frontend